hasanmoudud/geocompr/main.md

 Most geoportals provide a graphical interface allowing datasets to be queried based on characteristics such spatial and temporal extent, the United States Geological Services' [EarthExplorer](https://earthexplorer.usgs.gov/) being a prime example.
 *Exploring* datasets interactively on a browser is an effective way of understanding available layers.
-*Downloading* data is best done with code, however, from reprodibility and efficiency perspectives.
+*Downloading* data is best done with code, however, from reproducibility and efficiency perspectives.
 Downloads can be initiated from the command line using a variety of techniques, primarily via URLs and APIs (see the [Sentinel API](https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription) for example).
 Files hosted on static URLs can be downloaded with `download.file()`, as illustrated in the code chunk below which accesses US National Parks data from [catalog.data.gov/dataset/national-parks](https://catalog.data.gov/dataset/national-parks):